koheishingai/blog/_posts/2013-01-26-action-web-ide.md

 ### <a id="file-browser"></a> File Browser

-Like most IDEs, the action file browser sits at the left-hand side of the window.
+Like most IDEs, the file browser sits at the left-hand side of the window.
 You'll see the box-name at the top of the file browser, followed by a directory tree of your application.

 ![File Browser](https://raw.github.com/action-io/action-assets/master/support/screenshots/file-browser.png)